We are inspired by the Gospel which finds its expression in Catholic Social Traditions.

-The scroll of the prophet Isaiah was given to him.
-He unrolled the scroll and found the place where it was written: “The Spirit of the Lord is upon me, because he has anointed me to bring good news to the poor.
+“The Spirit of the Lord is upon me, because he has anointed me to bring good news to the poor.
 He has sent me to proclaim release to the captives and recovery of sight to the blind, to let the oppressed go free, to proclaim the year of the Lord’s favour.”
-Luke 4:17-19

-Our work is shaped by the tradition of Catholic Social Teaching.
+Our work is shaped by the principles of Catholic Social Teaching.

 Every human being is created in the image and likeness of God and therefore has inherent dignity.
 No human being should have their dignity or freedom compromised.